Fonemine/documentation/cpq_admin.md

 The following document template is used to generate a proposal for a customer that is based on their use of SugarCRM CRM.
 This document template has the following sections

-Each MobileForce document template has a (required) **name** field.
+Each MobileForce document template has a (required) **Name** field.
 In addition, document templates typically have the following fields:

 ![Create Proposal with quote in MobileForce CPQ](/images/sugarcrm_proposal_document_template.png)